Table of Contents

 |4.||Directly tipped employees||Employee's share of 8% of the gross||(Minus)

 |E||$ 900||450 =||450|

 |5.||$8,000 less $6,200 (total tips reported) = $1,800 (amount allocable among employees who had a shortfall)|

 |Amount of allocation|

 |Since employee C has no shortfall, there is no allocation to C.|

-Unreported tip income can lead to additional employer liability for FICA taxes.
+Unreported tip income can lead to additional employer liability for social security tax and Medicare tax.
 As a means of determining if your employees are reporting all of their tips to you, please take a few minutes to voluntarily complete the following worksheet.
 Completing this worksheet is only for the employer's information (it is not sent to the IRS).

 |1.||Enter amount from Form 8027, line 1||1.|

 |2.||Enter amount from Form 8027, line 2||2.|